 - Must complete the FAFSA form, showing financial need

-- Must be a Wyoming resident or a permanent U.S. resident who meets the definition of an eligible non-citizen under federal financial aid requirements.
+- Must be a U.S. citizen or a permanent U.S. resident who meets the definition of an eligible non-citizen under federal financial aid requirements

 - Must maintain satisfactory academic progress in the program

 - Must be a new program participant starting Fall 2019 or later

 - Must be enrolled in an eligible program (listed above)